-Asal. § 6-19 stipulates that the proceedings of the board of directors shall be chaired by the chairman of the board.
-The chairman of the board therefore has a duty and right to participate in the board's consideration of matters save where the individual has a valid reason for absence or is disqualified from participation by a conflict of interest.
-Asal. § 6-27 sets out rules on excluding members of the board from discussion and decision on issues in which they have a special and prominent personal or financial interest.
-The board of directors must not take any action which may confer on certain shareholders or other parties an unfair advantage at the expense of other shareholders or the company, cf. Asal. § 6-28.
+Pursuant to Asal. § 6-19-stipulates that, the board proceedings of the board of directors shall be chaired by the chairmanchair of the board.
+The chairmanchair of the board thereforethus has a duty and the right and duty to participate in the board'sboard's consideration of matters-save where the individual, unless he or she has a valid reasonexcuse for absence or is disqualified from participation by due to a conflict of interest.
+Under Asal. § 6-27-sets out rules on excluding members of the a board from discussion and member may not participate in the consideration or decision on issues in which theyof matters that are of such particular importance to himself or herself, or to a related party, that the member is deemed to have a special and prominent personal or financial economic special interest; in the matter.
+The same applies to the general manager (CEO).
+The board of directors must may not take any action which may confer on that is liable to give certain shareholders or other parties others an unfair unreasonable advantage at the expense of other shareholders or the company, cf. Asal. § 6-28.

-Asal. § 6-13 provides that the board of directors may lay down instructions for the day-to-day management of the company.
+Asal. § 6-13 second subsection provides that the board of directors may lay down instructions for the day-to-day management of the company.
 Day-to-day management does not cover matters which, in relation to the company's affairs, are of an extraordinary nature or of major importance, cf. Asal.
 6-14.
 The chief executive must make a statement on the company's activities, position and profit/loss development to the board of directors at a meeting or in writing at least once a month, cf. Asal. § 6-15.
 The chief executive prepares matters which are to be discussed with the board of directors in consultation with the chairman of the board, cf. Asal. § 6-21.